8-Week-Old Puppy Schedule: The Ultimate Guide to Training Your New Puppy

 All dogs have social needs.
 And most dogs have a desire to play and interact with other dogs.

-That being said, socializing a dog with other dogs at an early age is an important part of ensuring your pup knows how to play and interact with other canines appropriately.
+Socializing a dog with other dogs early is an important part of ensuring your pup knows how to play and interact with other canines appropriately.

-Knowing how important socialization is, I recommend that you start finding opportunities to socialize your pup as soon as you can!
-The best part…it’s a fun activity that’s not only good for your puppy’s training, but can also help tire your pup out as he/she is full of all that puppy energy.
+Knowing how important socialization is, I recommend you start finding opportunities to socialize your pup as soon as possible!
+The best part… it's a fun activity that's good for your puppy's training and can also help tire your pup out as he/she is full of all that puppy energy.

 • Is your puppy properly vaccinated so he/she doesn’t pick up any dangerous illnesses while playing with another dog?